arjunmsh/coinroots/doc/deploy-production-server.md

 **Setup Pusher**

-* Coinroots depends on [Pusher](http://pusher.com).
+* Peatio depends on [Pusher](http://pusher.com).
 A development key/secret pair for development/test is provided in `config/application.yml` (uncomment to use).
 PLEASE USE IT IN DEVELOPMENT/TEST ENVIRONMENT ONLY!

 More details to visit [pusher official website](http://pusher.com)